medic/medic-docs/md/dev/workflow.md

 ## Commits

-We typically share one branch 'develop' where new code is developed, merged and reviewed.
+We typically share one branch 'master' where new code is developed, merged and reviewed.
 Use your discretion or discuss with the team whether to start a separate feature branch or not.
 It is recommended if the commit is large or has a good chance of breaking something.
 Branches and pull requests are easier to review.

 Include an issue number with every commit.
 Every commit should be related to an issue, in some cases you might create an issue for the commit before you push it.
 Commit and push, early and often, but don't introduce breaking changes if the branch is shared.
 In the case you want to commit and push out a feature for feedback, you can put breaking commits in a switch so they don't impede another developer's progress.